ertanoe/wordpress-plugin/readme.txt

 (this feature can be deactivated under Settings -> weclapp)

-If a user is not in your contact, lead, or customer list, he will be added to your contacts (contact type can be set in the Plugin Settings under "Unknown persons place as").
+If a user is not in your contact, lead, or customer list, he will be added to your contacts (contact type can be set in the Plugin Settings under "Create new persons as").
 Participants trying to register repeatedly will be informed about their already existing participation.
 To use this feature, just place the Shortcode [weclappWebinar] into a chosen post.